MarkusLoennig/project_template/README.md

 #### Our experiment will be structured as following:

+**- The first and most important assumption of our experiment set-up is that ART works and that Attention can be restored with the use of nature scences.
+- We will not have a control group which will watch urban scences or just have a break (same length of time) inside the laboratory.
+This could be another experiment and/or be a follow up consideration.**

 - The set up of the experiment will be explained, a short brief on all the following meausurements and the technology used (VR) will be given.
 - The participant are then given a survey on their current mood/behavior and subjective stress level, with quantitative responses (e.g. scale from 1-5)

-- The participant will then perform, as the first experiment, an Attention Network Test (ANT),
+- The participant will then perform, as the first experiment, an Attention Network Test (ANT)
    - we will measure a.)
 Reaction Time and b.)
 Error
    - this is the beginning of the experiment and the results will be the baseline for all further measurements.
    - this is quantitative data (time, error rate)

-- It will be followed by other attention intensive (requiring hgh concentration levels to be successful) experiments
+- It will be directly followed by other attention intensive (requiring hgh concentration levels to be successful) experiments, it will not be mentioned as something significant for the testing.
    - Digit Span Forward / Backward Test, Search and Memory Task Test, Sustained Atteintion to Response Tests
    - the intention of these tests is to wear/tire the attentive capability of the participant
    - the results will be recorded and will be given to the participant, but they will NOT be used in the experimental data
    - the overall time of the testing will be about (tbd) 30 minutes, as a compromise between the need to tire the attention of the participant and the time available with/for each participant (volunteers).

-- - The participant will then again perform an Attention Network Test (ANT),
+- The participant will then again perform an Attention Network Test (ANT) as part of their tasks.
    - we will measure a.)
 Reaction Time and b.)
 Error again, as the measurement of the effects of attention depletion
    - this is quantitative data (time, error rate)

-> response times before and after being in nature under VR.

-Test participants are given some attention intensive exams, then give a survey and a baseline ANT test for about 10mins.
-After these assessments the participants will be given either 10mins or 15mins in Nature under VR session.
-After the VR, the participants will be given the ANT assessment with a another possibly survey.
+- The participant will then be able to watch 15 minutes of VR nature scenes
+   - The regular "office" chair will be given, as we focus on the visual inputs and effects, not the overall effect of comfortable sensory (touch, body position) environment.

+- Immediatly after the scene viewing, the participant will perform the ANT again
+   - we will measure a.)
+Reaction Time and b.)
+Error again, to measure the effects of possible VR attention restoration (target data!)
+   - this is the baseline for the follow up session, in which the time of VR scene viewing will be reduced (to 10 minutes)
+   - this is quantitative data (time, error rate)

+- The participant are then again given the mood/behavior and subjective stress level survey. (quantitative responses).

+ with a another possibly survey.
 A week later the participants will repeat the experiment except with a different time in nature under VR.

 In essence Assessments -> VR relaxation -> reassessment -> repeat -> analysis results